frantisekfarka/ac21007_lab/lab01/README.md

 Lab 1: Haskell Programming, 9.00-10.00
 ======================================

-Please either use a Linux machine in the Lab 2 to do this exercise or install Haskell Platform on your own machine.
+Please either use a Linux machine in the Lab 2 or install Haskell Platform on your own machine.
 Installation packages are available for Linux, Mac, and Windows: